Troubleshoot

 My destination instrument is not playing!

-First of all, you need to ensure that the selected output port “toOUT” is not be locked or used exclusively by another application, so that KordsKontrol can use it to send MIDI out.
+Then, you need to ensure that the selected output port “toOUT” is not be locked or used exclusively by another application, so that KordsKontrol can use it to send MIDI out.

 If you are targeting Virtual Instruments in a DAW or Standalone, you must ensure that the “toOUT” port is properly configured as a MIDI input in your application, and that it is enabled for receiving MIDI events.
 On some software, you need to enable the ‘Monitor input’ function to allow the MIDI events to go through up to your instruments.